 The spider, the leaves, the circling North wind, the rain and the quarrel of sparrows: all return to their sources.

-Then Jamie and I took River to school.
-It was cold and humid in the car.
-I wiped condensation off the rearview mirror on my side so Jamie could see out the back.
-He did the same on the driver’s side.
-Later, after River went into his classroom, we walked back to the truck and rode home.
-We talked a little bit about how it might be nice to go to Hawaii, and I again said that I really wanted to spend a month in Rome investigating ruins and thinking about myths.
+Later, driving home, we talked a little bit about how it might be nice to go to Hawaii, and I again said that I really wanted to spend a month in Rome investigating ruins and thinking about myths.
 Jamie said he wants to go outside more and I said, gesturing towards the buildings we drove past, “the outside is right there, just open the door.”
 He didn’t reply, because I’ve said that a lot of times and I think he’s sick of hearing that, and that’s not really what he means, anyway.

 The spider, the leaves, the circling North wind, the rain and the quarrel of sparrows: all return to their sources.